 Node-Red is a node application and before you Install node red you will need to first install node.
 Here are the instructions:

 Then you can Install node red on Windows and Linux (including raspberry pi) using:

 npm install -g --unsafe-perm node-red

-Using the -g option add node-red command to your path.
+Using the -g option adds the node-red command to your path.
 See the documentation.for more details.